odnr93/routilux/docs/source/introduction.rst

 **🔗 Flexible Connections**

 Connect routines in any pattern you need - one-to-many, many-to-one, or complex branching patterns.
-FlowForge handles the complexity while you focus on your business logic.
+Routilux handles the complexity while you focus on your business logic.

 .. code-block:: python